Generic Name: nivolumab (nye-VOL-ue-mab) (Intravenous route)

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during treatment and for at least 5 months after the last dose of this medicine.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Receiving this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
+Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 5 months after the last dose.
+If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 Tell your doctor right away if you have a cough, chest tightness, or any type of breathing problem with this medicine.
 These could be symptoms of a serious lung problem.